I’m here today in praise of boring baby names.

 Okay, not every Top 100 name qualifies as a great choice.
 But most of us could cheerfully name our children from the current most popular list – except we worry that our kid will be one in a crowd.
 I so get it.

-And yet, how many kids do you know named Eleanor or Julian?
+And yet, how many kids do you know named Alice or Julian?
 Penelope and Asher?
 Those are all amazing names, rich with history and meaning.
 Will your child meet some other children with those names?
 Yes.
 But odds are against there being six Violets and five Leos in any given playgroup.
 Just like songs and poems retain their meaning – perhaps even acquire more – over decades of repetition, the same is often true of names.
 (Think John Lennon’s “Imagine.”
 Poems by Walt Whitman or Emily Dickinson.
 Oh … and John, Emily, and Walter?
 All Top 100 at some point.
 No questions their bearers still became creative powerhouses.)

 Have confidence that a great name isn’t diluted when shared.